nash403/hnze.dev/content/pages/en/resume.md

 #item-10
   As part of Urbilog's R&D team, built prototypes using modern web technologies: AngularJS, Angular 2+, Vue.js, WebSockets, WebRTC, Ionic, and multiple CSS frameworks.
 Gained early exposure to full-stack product exploration and rapid prototyping.

-  - Built accessibility-first navigation flows in an Ionic mobile app, enabling visually impaired users to receive guided map directions.
+  - Built accessibility-first navigation flows in an Ionic mobile app, enabling visually impaired users to receive guided map directions in the parisian subway network.

 #item-11
   Developed a multi-channel communication platform for hearing-impaired users using WebRTC, AngularJS, Ionic, Node.js, and Electron.
 Contributed to accessibility-focused UX and real-time communication features.